-- Sexual or discriminatory displays or publications anywhere in the workplace or educational environment, such as: - Displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials, or other materials that are sexually demeaning, pornographic. - This also extends to the virtual or remote workspace can include having such materials visible in the background of one's home during a virtual meeting. - Sexual exploitation occurs when an individual takes non-consensual, unfair, or abusive advantage of another for their own advantage, benefit, entertainment or profit.
-Examples include, but are not limited to: - Non-consensual photo or video taking or sharing, or audio taping of sexual activity or other intimate parts of another person without knowledge or consent. - O Voyeurism is the intentional use or installation of an imaging device to surreptitiously view, broadcast or record a person dressing or undressing or the sexual or intimate parts of such a person at a place and time when such person has a reasonable expectation of privacy, without such person's knowledge or consent. - o The disrobing or exposure of another person without their consent. - Hostile actions taken against an individual because of that individual's sex, sexual orientation, gender identity, or gender expression, such as: - Interfering with, destroying, or damaging a person's workstation, tools or equipment, or otherwise interfering with the individual's ability to perform the job; - Sabotaging an individual's work; - o Bullying, yelling, or name-calling; - Intentional misuse of an individual's preferred/chosen name or pronouns; - Creating different expectations for individuals based on their perceived identities; - o Dress codes that place more emphasis on women's attire; - Leaving parents/caregivers out of meetings.
+- Sexual or discriminatory displays or publications anywhere in the workplace or educational environment, such as: - Displaying pictures, posters, calendars, graffiti, objects, promotional material, reading materials, or other materials that are sexually demeaning, pornographic.
+This includes such sexual displays on workplace computers or cell phones and sharing such displays while in the workplace. - This also extends to the virtual or remote workspace and can include having such materials visible in the background of one's home during a virtual meeting. - Sexual exploitation occurs when an individual takes non-consensual, unfair, or abusive advantage of another for their own advantage, benefit, entertainment or profit.
+Examples include, but are not limited to: - Non-consensual photo or video taking or sharing, or audio taping of sexual activity or other intimate parts of another person without knowledge or consent. - Voyeurism is the intentional use or installation of an imaging device to surreptitiously view, broadcast or record a person dressing or undressing or the sexual or intimate parts of such a person at a place and time when such person has a reasonable expectation of privacy, without such person's knowledge or consent. - The disrobing or exposure of another person without their consent. - Hostile actions taken against an individual because of that individual's sex, sexual orientation, gender identity, or gender expression, such as: - Interfering with, destroying, or damaging a person's workstation, tools or equipment, or otherwise interfering with the individual's ability to perform the job; - Sabotaging an individual's work; - Bullying, yelling, or name-calling; - o Intentional misuse of an individual's preferred/chosen name or pronouns; - o Creating different expectations for individuals based on their perceived identities; - Dress codes that place more emphasis on women's attire; - Leaving parents/caregivers out of meetings.

-Sexual harassment is neither limited by the gender of either party, nor limited to supervisor-subordinate or teacher-student relationships.
+Sexual harassment is neither limited by the gender of either party, nor limited to supervisorsubordinate or teacher-student relationships.
 Sexual harassment can occur between male and female students and employees, or between persons of the same sex.
 Sexual harassment that occurs because the victim is transgender is also unlawful.
 Any employee, student, or covered individual who feels harassed is encouraged to report the behavior so that any violation of this policy can be corrected promptly.
 Any harassing conduct, even a single incident, can be discrimination and is covered by this policy.